Choosing the right vehicle for your charitable giving goals

 While private foundations are exempt from federal income tax, their investment income is subject to a 1.39% excise tax.
 In addition, at least 5% of the foundation’s assets must be distributed each year.

-From a personal tax standpoint, charitable deductions to private foundations (as well as other private charities) are limited to 30% of AGI for cash and 20% of AGI for long-term publicly traded securities.
+From a personal tax standpoint, charitable deductions to certain private foundations (as well as other private charities) are limited to 30% of AGI for cash and 20% of AGI for long-term publicly traded securities.
 This compares to limits of 60% and 30%, respectively, that generally applies for public charities.
 Non-publicly traded assets, such as privately held stock or real estate, may only be deductible at your cost basis rather than fair market value (FMV) when gifted to a private foundation.

 Charitable remainder trusts